Clitheroe: Education

-The two main secondary schools in the town are Clitheroe Royal Grammar School, Ribblesdale High School .There are several primary schools in the town.
+The two main secondary schools in the town are Clitheroe Royal Grammar School and Ribblesdale High School.
+There are several primary schools in the town.
 These are St James's Church of England Primary School, St. Michael and John's Roman Catholic Primary School, Pendle Primary School, Edisford Primary School, Brookside Primary School and newly built (2024) Ribblesdale Primary School.

 Health

 Clitheroe has a health centre, accommodating the Pendleside Medical Practice and the Castle Medical Group.
 There is a community hospital.
 The area is served by the East Lancashire Commissioning Care Group.
 Clitheroe also has its own Ambulance, Fire and police stations.

 Twin town

 Clitheroe is twinned with Rivesaltes, a small town in France.